aliciatay-zls/banking/README.md

 2. Install [Docker Desktop](https://www.docker.com/products/docker-desktop/)

 3. Configure environment variables.
-   * Development: in `run.ps1` or `run.sh` if not using the dummy values
+   * Development: set values in `run.ps1` or `run.sh` if not using the dummy values
-   * Production: create a `.env` file with the same keys at the root of the project directory
+   * Production: create a `backend/.env` file with the same keys as the above scripts

 4. Install or upgrade current version of Node.js and npm using the [Node.js installer](https://nodejs.org/en/download)